cammoore/RegExQuiz/README.md

 RegExQuiz
 =========

 Python module for ICS 215 Regular Expression quizzes.
+Based upon the regetron project.
+See http://gitorious.org/regetron for more information.